 The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.
 The recognition of a valid data frame sent by the recipient of a PS-Poll frame shall also be accepted as successful acknowledgment of the PS-Poll frame.

-A transmission that does not require an immediate frame as a response is defined as a successful transmission, unless it is one of(#2277) the non-final (re)transmissions of an MPDU (as indicated by the More Data field set to 0) that is delivered using the GCR unsolicited retry service(#2278) (9.19.2.6.aa1).
+A transmission that does not require an immediate frame as a response is defined as a successful transmission, unless it is one of(#2277) the non-final (re)transmissions of an MPDU (#2018) that is delivered using the GCR unsolicited retry service(#2278) (9.19.2.6.aa1).

 The non-final (re)transmission of an MPDU that is delivered using the GCR unsolicited retry(#2278) service (9.19.2.6.aa1)) is defined to be a failure.